 You can’t fully expect your accountant to be a true partner unless you’re willing to share your company’s data.
 I mean all of it: compensation, margins, vendors, customers, etc.

-The best approach is an accounting system on a cloud-based platform that can easily be accessed by your CPA.
-That way she can quickly get to the information she needs not only to monitor how your business is doing but to also be fully prepared for any scheduled meetings.
+The best approach is to use an accounting system on a cloud-based platform that you and your accountant can both easily access securely and at the same time.
+That way, your accountant can quickly get to the necessary information not only to monitor how your business is doing but also to prepare for any scheduled meetings.

 A complaint I hear from my accounting colleagues is that their clients don’t always listen to their advice.
-When your accountant tells you to make an estimated tax payment then do it—and also do it for the right amount.
-When your accountant requests information from you then provide it fast.
+When your accountant tells you to make an estimated tax payment, do it—and also do it for the right amount.
+When your accountant requests information from you, provide it as quickly as possible.
 When your accountant wants to speak, then speak.
-If she recommends a new way of doing things then do that too – it’s usually because she’s seen that process work well somewhere else.
+If your accountant recommends a new way of doing things, then do that, too.
+You usually receive that advice because your accountant has seen the process work well somewhere else.

 There is no such thing as the CPA who can do it all, just like there’s no such thing as a doctor or lawyer who can do it all.
-The world is full of specialists and the accounting profession is no different.
+The world is full of specialists, and the accounting profession is no different.
 Hopefully, your CPA is being honest with you regarding limitations and expertise.